blurrycontour/zuul-gerrit/doc/source/tutorials/quick-start.rst

 Visit http://localhost:8080/dashboard/self and open the change you just uploaded.
 If the build is complete, Zuul should have left a
 Verified: +1 vote on the change, along with a comment at the bottom.
-Expand the comments and you should see that the job succeeded, but there are no logs and no way to see the output, only a `finger` URL (which is what Zuul reports when it doesn't know where build logs are stored).
+Expand the comments and you should see that the job succeeded, and a link to the build result in Zuul is provided.
+You can follow that link to see some information about the build, but you won't find any logs since Zuul hasn't been told where to save them yet.

 .. image:: /images/check1-1002.png
    :align: center